-- D. Demonstrate knowledge of fundamentals of physical fitness conditioning (e.g., type, duration, intensity, frequency, progressive overload related to skill/sport specificity). - E. Analyze variations in individual levels of health, fitness, and endurance capacity and apply principles and strategies for designing, implementing, and maintaining personal health and fitness plans (e.g., fitness evaluation, setting realistic short- and long-term goals, selecting activities to achieve goals, evaluation of plan). - F. Demonstrate knowledge of benefits of a physically active lifestyle (e.g., improved academic performance, emotional well-being, enhanced energy) and ways to promote students' enjoyment of physical activities in and outside of school. - G. Apply principles for promoting students' ability to self-assess fitness levels, interests, and skill levels in order to motivate participation in lifelong physical activity.
+- D. Demonstrate understanding of basic types and principles knowledge of fundamentals of physical fitness conditioning (e.g., type, duration, frequency, intensity, type, duration, frequency, progressive overload, related to skill/sport specificity) and of principles and benefits of warm-up and cool-down exercise procedures. - E. Analyze individual variations in individual levels of health, and fitness, and endurance capacity and apply principles and techniques strategies for designing, implementing, and maintaining individualized personal health and fitness plans (e.g., fitness evaluation, setting realistic short- and long-term goals, evaluating and selecting activities to achieve goals, evaluation of plan). - F. Demonstrate knowledge of the principles and benefits of a physically active lifestyle (e.g., improved academic performance, emotional well-being, enhanced energy) and ways to provide students with learning opportunities that promote participation in and students' enjoyment of physical activities in and outside of school. - G. Apply principles for promoting students' ability to self-assess their own fitness levels, interests, and skill levels in order to encourage their motivate participation in lifelong physical activity.